-Justice, Tanner, "Effects of Zeaxanthin and UV Light on Cell Viability and P53 Level: Examining the Use of Naturally Occurring Free Radical Scavengers Against UV Light Damage in Cancer Prevention" (2022).
+Justice, Tanner, "Examining the Use of Naturally Occurring Free Radical Scavengers Against UV Light Damage in Cancer Prevention" (2022).
 Honors Theses.
-977.
+938. https://encompass.eku.edu/honors_theses/938

 This Open Access Thesis is brought to you for free and open access by the Student Scholarship at Encompass.
 It has been accepted for inclusion in Honors Theses by an authorized administrator of Encompass.
 For more information, please contact Linda.Sizemore@eku.edu.